About the Program

 Program of Study/Degree Requirements

 For students who seek a greater focus on developing their skills in research or those who are interested in continuing their education through doctoral study, a thesis option is offered.
 For students who prefer to focus on expanding their technical knowledge with a decreased emphasis on research, a nonthesis report option is also available (see the detailed curriculum).

 The curriculum entails a core of courses in research methods and the philosophical contexts and theoretical foundations of the respective fields of interest.
 In addition, students pursuing the thesis option supplement this core with coursework in data analysis and thesis research.
 Students pursuing the report option complete a creative component.
 The balance of coursework in the thesis option includes 12 hours of elective courses, while project option students complete 21 hours of electives.

 All students work individually with a faculty adviser to tailor a combination of elective courses and to design independent research and creative components with input from a graduate committee.
 Because we believe graduate education is a highly individualized process, no two students will have identical programs of study.
 Each student will work with an adviser to identify courses that best meet the student's specific interests and needs.
 For a more detailed look at curriculum requirements and a listing of possible elective courses, click here.
 For more information on the course schedule offered through Ag*IDEA, click here.
 For additional information about specific courses offered at K-State, visit here.
 For course descriptions of courses offered through Ag*IDEA, visit here.

 The Graduate Handbook and forms can be found here.

 The admission process begins with an online application that can be found here.
-In addition to the application, recommendation letters and your individual statement of purpose for graduate study are submitted to:
+The process includes:

 Ag*IDEA Campus Coordinator